If you’re wondering how to select your home’s new flooring, simply answer these 6 questions:

 What is the Subfloor?

-Years ago it was next to impossible to install hardwood or bamboo flooring over concrete because there was no way to secure the planks.
+Years ago it was next to impossible to install hardwood or because there was no way to secure the planks.
 But now, thanks to engineered boards, you can easily glue down the new flooring to the concrete floor.
 These boards are incredibly strong and do not react to climactic changes like solid hardwood floors might.
 So, if you are remodeling your basement and want the look and feel of wood floors, you now have that option.

 What is the Room’s Climate?